mvduin/py-uio/README.md

 # py-uio
 Userspace I/O in Python

-All examples currently target the BeagleBone family of devices.
+All examples currently target the BeagleBone family of devices and/or the BeagleBoard-X15.

 This library and its examples are for interfacing with uio devices, in particular those using the `uio_pdrv_genirq` driver and those using the